jackfoster97/Kaggle---Novozymes-Enzyme-Stability-Prediction/README.md

 sample_submission.csv - a sample submission file in the correct format, with seq_id values corresponding to test.csv

 wildtype_structure_prediction_af2.pdb - the 3 dimensional structure of the enzyme listed above, as predicted by AlphaFold

+Evaluation - In essence this is a regression problem.
+So you are evaluated based upon spearmans rank correlation coefficient - https://en.wikipedia.org/wiki/Spearman%27s_rank_correlation_coefficient